 |CloudBees removed this plugin from the CloudBees Assurance Program (CAP) in January 2023.
 Please contact CloudBees Support if you have any concerns or questions.|

 In a large software development project, where many developers work on the same code, keeping the repository stable is a challenge.
-Because of sheer number of commits that land on the repository, even if the chance of accidental regression per commit is small, they compound and make the repository unstable, blocking other developers.
+Because of the sheer number of commits that land on the repository, even if the chance of accidental regression per commit is small, they compound and make the repository unstable, blocking other developers.

-Therefore often the "solution" to the problem is to have every developer rigorously run tests before changes are pushed to the repository, thereby wasting precious human time on test executions, which ideally should be running on the server.
+Therefore, usually the "solution" to the problem is to have every developer rigorously run tests before changes are pushed to the repository, thereby wasting precious human time on test executions, which ideally should be running on the server.

 This feature is contained in the

 git-validated-merge plugin.
 It is

 enabled by default for CloudBees CI, but if you do not

 find it, go install this plugin.
 Go to your CI build/test job